Azure-Samples/azuresandbox/extras/terraform-azurerm-vnet-onprem/README.md

 ## Documentation

-This section provides additional information on various aspects of this configuration.
+This section provides additional information on various aspects of this configuration ([Step-By-Step Video](https://youtu.be/VJnWT6V5hPk)).

 ### Bootstrap script